redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 making the Soviet revenue independent of the progress of national prosperity, and the bureaucratic hierarchy independent of the Party.
-The prohibition of any discussion even of this unfortunate scheme was an indication of danger, corrobated [sic] by the dismissal of an editor of _Pravda_ for the sole crime of having demanded free examination of the project.
+The prohibition of any discussion even of this unfortunate scheme was an indication of danger, corroborated by the dismissal of an editor of _Pravda_ for the sole crime of having demanded free examination of the project.